ashu-tosh-kumar/Calendar-JS/README.md

 # Calendar

-This project aims to use JavaScript as a back-end to build a sample Calendar application.
-We aim not to use any external library for any purpose except very native standard libraries
+This project aims to showcase how to setup a prod grade project.
+We are building an utility to return calendar for respective month for given input date using `JavaScript` as a back-end and `Express` as web server.
+We aim not to use any external library for any purpose except very native standard libraries.
+We have written unittests using `Jasmine`.

 The application accepts a date string in `YYYY-MM-DD` format and returns a calendar for that month filled with previous and/or next month dates to fulfill a `7x6` matrix.